-ATPH270 Introduction to Diesel Mechanics
+Introduction to Diesel Mechanics 3 credits

-Prerequisites: ATPH100 or with permission of Coordinator.
+Coerequisites: ATPH100 or with permission of Coordinator.
 The course introduces the diesel engine, its capabilities, operations, and its unique engine fuel delivery systems.
 Two-hour lecture and two and one-half hours of laboratory weekly.

-ATPH280 Alternative Fuel Vehicle Fundamentals 2 cr.
+ATPH280 Alternative Fuel Vehicle Fundamentals 2 credits